s-hamann/ansible-openwrt-dropbear/README.md

-OpenWRT Dropbear
+OpenWrt Dropbear
 ================

-This role configures [Dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) on [OpenWRT](https://www.openwrt.org/) targets.
+This role configures [Dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) on [OpenWrt](https://www.openwrt.org/) targets.
 It can also set up SSH public key authentication for the `root` user.

 Requirements